5 Questions to Ask Before Buying a Home

 Am I ready for the challenges that come with buying a home?

 When you own a home, you are responsible for everything that goes on inside of it.
-If the refrigerator dies or the air conditioner breaks, that responsibility falls on you.
+If the refrigerator dies or the air conditioner breaks, the responsibility of replacing or fixing them falls on you.
 Before you buy, you need to have money set aside for possible repairs.
 Damages never happen when you’re ready.
 If you aren’t prepared for immediate costs that may arise, you might not be ready to purchase your first home.